-- Est. 11/01/04 HR 3-18, Fitness-for-Duty supersedes HR 3-2, Medical Examination - 10/12/09Routine revision and update.
-Changed record series number from HR 3-18 to HR 29.
-No substantive changes to policy.
+Est. 11/01/04 HR 3-18, Fitness-for-Duty supersedes HR 3-2, Medical Examination

+10/12/09 Routine revision and update.
+Changed record series number from HR 3-18 to HR

+29. No substantive changes to policy.

-4. System Name: Maryland Transit Administration (MTA) - Baltimore, MD
+4. System Name: Maryland Transit Administration (MTA) - Baltimore, MD pjohnson6@mta.maryland.gov medication.

-Contact: Patricia Johnson, Chief, Medical Services pjohnson6@mta.maryland.gov (410)767-3851
+Contact: Patricia Johnson, Chief, Medical Services

-Description: MTA OTC/Rx Medication Policy.
+MTA OTC/Rx Medication Policy.
 MTA's OTC/Rx Medication policy is a stand-alone policy.
-It lists prohibited behaviors, describes the procedure for obtaining a medical assessment1 and authorization, and defines the process for notifying one's supervisor.
+It lists prohibited behaviors, describes the procedure for obtaining a medical assessment and authorization, and defines the process for notifying one's supervisor.
 The policy also explains the use of sick leave and correlation to the agency's absenteeism policy and describes the employee's responsibility in relation to OTC medications.
 The policy maintains the right for the Maryland Transit Administration (MTA) medical personnel to review and overrule the prescribing physician's determination.
-It also defines discipline for policy violations and emphasizes that the employees have the personal responsibility to assess their fitness for duty while using an Rx/OTC medication.
+It also defines discipline for policy violations and emphasizes that the employees have the personal responsibility to assess their fitness for duty while using an Rx/OTC